BenChirlinn/tahoe-portfolio/README.md

 - Install latest dependencies if required `npm i`
 - Build latest `npm run build`
 - Rejoice at how relatively simple and easy to maintain this pipeline is! :tada:

+### Debug

+- `npm install` in root directory
+- `npm run dev` to spin up local build/server
+- Go to the [localhost](http://localhost:8080/) to see in action `http://localhost:8080/`
+- Note there is no live reload on file save so you have to manually restart debug to see changes

 # Webpack Config